pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/3-deploy-base-models.md

 ## Next Steps

 Congratulations!
-You have completed the Platform Setup module.
+You have completed the Initial Setup module.
 Your environment is now ready for the workshop activities.
 You can proceed to:

 * [Working with an LLM](1-llm/README.md) - Start using the deployed models
 * [RAG](2-rag/README.md) - Use the embedding model for retrieval-augmented generation